cryogen-project/cryogen-docs/content/md/docs/deploying-to-netlify.md

 ## Troubleshooting

-### Home page shows but the links are broken and CSS doesn't load
+### Home page shows but the links are broken and CSS/Theme doesn't load

 You probably did not set `:blog-prefix` to `""`.